FunnyGames/event-manager/README.md

 To start a new app use:
 `python manage.py startapp <app_name>`

-After that add the app to event_manager setting.py to INSTALLED_APPS and PROJECT_APPS.
+And then add the app to INSTALLED_APPS and PROJECT_APPS in event_manager/setting.py.